iMichka/homebrew-MacVTKITKPythonBottles/README.md

   - Rename back /usr/_include to /usr/include
   - Reset the xcode.rb file back

-Build commands:
-brew install imichka-vtk --with-python --with-qt --build-bottle -v brew install imichka-insighttoolkit --with-python --build-bottle -v

 Go back to commit 5d79541 (19 mai 2014).
 Homebrew fixed their env after this commit, so my hack will no more work.
 Bottling from the old homebrew version is still possible.
-It's getting more and more difficult to keep this running ...
 Apply this patch to homebrew: https://gist.github.com/iMichka/18a3dbc56a34585baef1

+Build commands:

+- brew install imichka-vtk --with-python --with-qt --build-bottle -v
+- brew install imichka-insighttoolkit --with-python --build-bottle -v

 This is quite a dirty hack, if somebody has an explanation of why it works, feel free to enlight me.
 The used formulas to built the binaries are the one in this github repository.
 The VTK formula should be the same as the one in the official homebrew-science repository, the ITK formula is adapted for compilation under OS 10.7.5.